5 Best Kuala Lumpur Restaurants for Chinese New Year

 - Private City Street Eats Evening Tour of Chinatown

-An award-winning Chinese restaurant set within the luxurious Sheraton Imperial Kuala Lumpur, Celestial Court’s Chinese New Year promo consists of two exquisite nine-course lunch and dinner menus, as well as unique fusion-styled Yee Sang.
-Priced at RM2288nett for a table of 10 persons, diners can enjoy innovative Cantonese specialities such as Yee Sang (with Norwegian salmon, fish roe and snow pear), smoked pomfret with spicy Thai mango salad, braised sea cucumber with dried oysters and Chinese mushrooms, and double-boiled Hasma (with snow fungus, red dates, Chinese pear and ginseng).
-The premium set, inclusive of a complimentary bottle of Hennessy Cognac, is priced at RM3388nett per table of 10 persons.
+An award-winning Chinese restaurant set within the luxurious Sheraton Imperial Kuala Lumpur, Celestial Court’s Chinese New Year promo consists of four exquisite nine-course lunch and dinner menus, as well as unique fusion-styled Yee Sang.
+Priced from M1788nett for a table of 10 persons, diners can enjoy innovative Cantonese specialities such as Yee Sang (with Norwegian salmon, fish roe and snow pear), stir-fried ramen with assorted seafood in black pepper, braised sea cucumber with dried oysters and Chinese mushrooms, and double-boiled Hasma (with snow fungus, red dates, Chinese pear and ginseng).
+Each set menu comes with a complimentary bottle of sommelier's wine.
 Read More...

 - Address: Sheraton Imperial Kuala Lumpur, Jalan Sultan Ismail, Kuala Lumpur